pwwang/immunopipe/docs/preparing-input.md

 If you want to perform GSEA, you need to provide a file containing the pathways.
 The file should be in the [GMT format][1].
 You can provide the file to `ScFGSEA.envs.gmtfile`.
 Similarly, the genes should exist (be in the same format) in the `features.tsv` file.

 See [`ScFGSEA`](./processes/ScFGSEA.md) for more details.

+### Cell type database for cell type annotation by `sctype` or `hitype`

+If you want to perform cell type annotation, you need to provide a file containing the cell type database if you are using `sctype` or `hitype`.
+The database file should be fed to `CellTypeAnnotation.envs.sctype_db` if you are using `sctype`, or `CellTypeAnnotation.envs.hitype_db` if you are using `hitype`.
+Again, the markers in the database should exist (be in the same format) in the `features.tsv` file or the `h5` file.

+See [`CellTypeAnnotation`](./processes/CellTypeAnnotation.md) for more details.

 ### Metabolic pathway for Metabolic Landscape Analysis